sonata-project/SonataAdminBundle/Resources/doc/reference/dashboard.rst

 Dashboard
 =========

 The dashboard is the main landing page.
 By default the dashboard lists the different admin areas available.
+The admin list is a block defined by the ``sonata.admin.block.admin_list`` service.
+More block can be added, just follow the instruction in the `BlockBundle documentation <http://sonata-project.org/bundles/block/master/doc/index.html>`_.

 If you want to customize the dashboard, add the following code to your application's config file: